entando/entando-docs/vuepress/docs/next/docs/getting-started/concepts-overview.md

 2.  **Entando App Engine**: the backend APIs providing access to services.

-3.  **Entando Component Manager (ECM)**: the service integrating the ECR into the App Builder providing bundle management for deploying and versioning components.
+3.  **Entando Component Manager (ECM)**: the service integrating the Local Hub into the App Builder providing bundle management for deploying and versioning components.

 The interaction between these three components, and the rest of the cluster, use the authorization/authentication features provided by Keycloak.